joysoi/GeoQuiz/README.md

 # Geography quiz app (1st app from "The Big Nerd Ranch Guide")
-Check your knolwdge in gegraphy
+Check your knolwdge in geography.